nuster1128/Awesome-Causal-Papers/README.md

 **[Causal Discovery] DAGMA: Learning DAGs via M-matrices and a Log-Determinant Acyclicity Characterization**.
 (2022-NIPS) Kevin Bello, Bryon Aragam, Pradeep Kumar Ravikumar.
 **TLDR**: Faster and more accurate score-based learning for directed acyclic graphs through a new acyclicity characterization based on log-det constraints and M-matrices (更快更好的基于分数的DAG学习)

+**[Causal Discovery] Causal Discovery on Non-Euclidean Data**.
+(2022-SIGKDD) Jing Yang, Kai Xie, Ning An.
+**TLDR**: We propose the non-Euclidean Hybrid Learning (NEHL) method, a causal discovery algorithm relying on the concept of the ball covariance recently introduced in the statistics field. (非欧式数据的因果发现)

+**[Causal Discovery] ML4S: Learning Causal Skeleton from Vicinal Graphs**.
+(2022-SIGKDD) Pingchuan Ma, Rui Ding, Haoyue Dai, Yuanyuan Jiang, Shuai Wang, Shi Han, Dongmei Zhang.
+**TLDR**: This paper, for the first time, advocates for learning a causal skeleton in a supervision-based setting, where the algorithm learns from additional datasets associated with the ground-truth BNs (complementary to input observational data). (监督环境下的因果框架学习)

+**[Causal Discovery] Discovering Invariant and Changing Mechanisms from Data**.
+(2022-SIGKDD) Sarah Mameche, David Kaltenpoth, Jilles Vreeken.
+**TLDR**: To discover invariant and changing mechanisms from data, we propose extending the algorithmic model for causation to mechanism changes and instantiating it using Minimum Description Length (数据中发现不变与改变的因果机制)

+**[Causal Discovery] Learning to Discover Causes of Traffic Congestion with Limited Labeled Data**.
+(2022-SIGKDD) Mudan Wang, Huan Yan, Hongjie Sui, Fan Zuo, Yue Liu, Yong Li.
+**TLDR**: we design a congestion cause discovery system consisting of two modules: 1) congestion feature extraction, which extracts the important features influencing congestion; and 2) congestion cause discovery, which utilize a deep semi-supervised learning based method to discover the causes of traffic congestion with limited labeled causes. (发现交通拥堵的原因)

 ### Causal Representation Learning

 **[Causal Representation Learning] Efficient Conditionally Invariant Representation Learning**.
 (2023-ICLR) Roman_Pogodin, Namrata Deka, Yazhe Li, Danica J. Sutherland, Victor Veitch, Arthur Gretton.